Brunop5/kyoto_web/README.md

 - Designed to be responsive across devices.
 - Some placeholder content or assets (e.g. images) are missing from this version due to size or licensing.

+## Other Projects
+Check out my other project - Mint Machina (mintmachina.com) - a website for creating cryptocurrency easily